 Lindsay Rumohr began her dance training in her hometown of Boise, Idaho.
-She studied under the direction of Debbie Sager, Julie Stevens and Carol Fipps.
 During high school she was the captain of her high school dance team which consistently placed 1st in national competitions.
 As a senior, she competed her solo throughout the west and placed as runner up at USA Nationals.
-She continued her dance training at Hope College and earned a BA in Dance Performance & Choreography.
+She continued her dance training with a Distinguished Artist Scholarship to Hope College and earned a BA in Dance Performance & Choreography.
 She danced for 4 years with professional companies including Michigan Dance Collective.
-Lindsay has been commissioned to choreograph for dance teams, schools and studios across the country.
-She has been teaching dance for the last 15+ years at venues like studios, health clubs, public schools, and camps.
+She has been teaching dance for the last 20+ years at venues like studios, public schools, health clubs and camps.
 She is also a certified Pilates instructor.
-In her free time Lindsay loves "hanging out" with her husband Luke and their children.
+In her free time Lindsay loves "hanging out" outside with her husband Luke and their 3 children.

 Tiffany grew up dancing at Dance Arts Academy & competed with Company Dance Traverse nationwide.
 She attended the Cecchetti Council of America Summer Program at Hope College when she was 14 and 15 years old.
 Thereafter, she was awarded the Northern Michigan Dance Council Ballet Scholarship, an audition she later judged.
 At sixteen, she attended the Rock School of Ballet in Philadelphia, PA.
 She won the ballet scholarship from New York City Dance Alliance and went on with CDT to perform in New York City,where the seniors were honored to be invited to perform in the Tanzsommer Dance Festival in Austria.
 At seventeen, she was accepted to Ballet Austin’s Summer Intensive.
 At eighteen, Tiffany won the Top Senior Solo at NYCDA and then headed back to Austin to train with the company.
 Tiffany has worked and performed with Ballet Austin, Northern Michigan Dance Collective, Forklift Dance Productions, and the Fitness Angels in Houston Texas.